 Goal: To update technology to improve Sourcewise's ability to provide access and support high quality service for older adults.
-Objective 11.4: Sourcewise will continue to update its agency website to enhance public awareness of the Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 agency and make navigation and understanding of Sourcewise services more user-friendly. ⊠2020-2021 □Yes The web 3.0 will include a redesign of the website, creating a platform to showcase the positive contributions of the diverse adult population aged ⊠2021-2022 ⊠No □2022-2023 18+ and educating the public about the stigmas of ageism.
-The redesign of the website will also improve access to up-to-date resources or services by removing obstacles to access information.
-The website will be enhanced with more detail on caregiver needs and services.
-2023-2024 (Reference Section 8-1c, 4, 6, 8)
+Objective 11.4: Update Projected Title IIIB Start and Funded Status2 Sourcewise will continue to update its agency End Dates PD or C1 website to enhance public awareness of the agency and make navigation and finding services more user-⊠2020-2021 □Yes friendly.
+The website will continue to be a platform to showcase the positive contributions of the diverse \boxtimes No X2021-2022 adult population aged 18+ and educating the public ⊠2022-2023 about the stigmas of ageism.
+Updates to webforms and the use of online □2023-2024 scheduling applications will enable users to access and schedule services easier.
+Lastly, the website will be enhanced with more detail on caregiver needs and services.
+(Reference Section 8-1c, 4, 6, 8)